Stakes are high in hunt for bitcoin's 'messiah'

 In September someone with his name, position and profile picture "upvoted" another Quora user's comment that "as a currency that is meant to be 'for the people, by the people', it is probably smart that no one knows who exactly started this coin.
 It is perfect that Satoshi Nakamoto founded it and vanished."

-(The story was refiled to add the full name of the start-up in paragraph 13 and corrects date (to 'last' year from 'this' year) in paragraph 23)
+(Adds full name of start-up in paragraph 13 and corrects date (to 'last' year from 'this' year) in paragraph 23.)

 (Reporting by Jeremy Wagstaff, with additional reporting by Colin Packham in Sydney; Editing by Alex Richardson)